micurs/relax.js/readme.md

+# Obsolete!

+The repo has changed.
+I will remove this repository shortly.
+Please check the links below to access the latest relaxjs code.

+The latest version of relaxjs is here: https://github.com/micurs/relaxjs I am also creating examples for using the library here: https://github.com/micurs/relaxjs-examples

+Thanks

 # Relax.js: the framework and samples

 Welcome to the Relax.js node project.
 This framework is still under development and it is not ready for any use in a production environment.